Content

 The research also found that 4 milligrams (mg) of baricitinib — the highest dose used in the studies — led to more improvement in human hair follicle regrowth than the lower 2-milligram dose.

-Although baricitinib is currently the only JAK inhibitor approved by the FDA as a treatment for hair loss, other JAK inhibitors for alopecia have also been studied, such as ruxolitinib (Jakafi®).
+Baricitinib is currently the only JAK inhibitor approved by the FDA as a treatment for hair loss.
+But researchers have also studied other JAK inhibitors for alopecia, including ruxolitinib (Jakafi®).

-A systematic review and meta-analysis found that JAK inhibitors had a good response rate.
-And while side effects were uncommon, typically mild and manageable, the researchers noted that case reports of adverse events varied across the studies they reviewed.
+A systematic review and meta-analysis found that oral JAK inhibitors generally deliver effective results.
+And while side effects were uncommon, typically mild, and manageable, adverse events did occur.

-Oral tofacitinib and other oral JAK inhibitors like ritlecitinib (Pfizer’s Litfulo®, which blocks the subtype JAK3) may also help adolescents and pediatric patients dealing with not just alopecia areata but atopic dermatitis (eczema) and psoriasis too.
+Oral tofacitinib and other oral JAK inhibitors like ritlecitinib (Pfizer’s Litfulo®, which blocks the subtype JAK3) may also help teens and kids dealing with alopecia areata and skin conditions like atopic dermatitis (eczema) and psoriasis.

-Like other medications that get FDA approval, baricitinib went through a complex series of clinical trials and safety assessments to determine not just that it’s effective but also that it’s safe for people affected by alopecia areata to use on an ongoing basis.
+Like other medications that get FDA approval, baricitinib went through a complex series of clinical trials and safety assessments to determine that it’s effective and safe for ongoing use in people with alopecia areata.

-But as with any medication, JAK inhibition may cause side effects in addition to hair growth.
+But as with any medication, JAK inhibition may cause side effects.

 Headaches